codeneuro/neurofinder-python/README.md

 match(a, b)
 ```

+## methods

-It supports both Python 2.7 and 3.4, and provides the following methods.
+This module supports both Python 2.7 and 3.4, and provides the following methods.

 #### `neurofinder.load(file)`